 Demineralization is the process of removing mineral salts from Water by using the ion exchange process.

-Raw Water is passed via two small polystyrene bead filled (ion exchange resins) beds.
-While the cations get exchanged with hydrogen ions in first bed, the anions are exchanged with hydroxyl ions, in the second one.
+Raw Water is passed via two small polystyrene bead-filled (ion exchange resins) beds.
+While the cations get exchanged with hydrogen ions in the first bed, the anions are exchanged with hydroxyl ions, in the second one.